TrezaSelamu/team-colaboration/READ ME.md

 ## 🛠 Built With <a name="built-with">HOTEL WEBSITE DESIGN</a>

+Built With
+The Adila Hotel Management System is built using the following technologies:

+Programming Languages
+HTML: The standard markup language for creating web pages.
+PHP 8.0: A popular server-side scripting language used for the dynamic functionality of the website.
+JavaScript: A client-side scripting language used for interactivity and user experience enhancement.
+CSS: The style sheet language used for describing the presentation of the web pages.
+Database
+MySQL 8.0: The relational database management system used for storing and managing hotel data.

+Testing and Quality Assurance
+PHPUnit: A unit testing framework for PHP.

+PHP_CodeSniffer: A tool that detects violations of a defined set of coding standards.
+Other Tools and Services
+Git: The distributed version control system used for managing the project's codebase.
+GitHub: The code hosting and collaboration platform used for the project's repository.

+The combination of these technologies and tools allows the Adila Hotel Management System to provide a robust, scalable, and user-friendly hotel management solution, leveraging the strengths of HTML, PHP, JavaScript, CSS, and MySQL.

+Share

 ### Tech Stack <a name="tech-stack"></a>

 > Describe the tech stack and include only the relevant sections that apply to your project.